 Ever since Netflix launched its streaming video service in 2007, the way we watch TV and movies has been transformed.
 Streaming has given us affordable access to enormous libraries of content, available on-demand in high definition.
+On average, UK households subscribe to 2.4 streaming services.
+It’s sent major shockwaves through the entertainment industry as a result.
 It’s sent major shockwaves through the entertainment industry as a result.

 But as well as giving traditional TV broadcasters and Hollywood studios a fright, streaming may have done the impossible and put a major dent in piracy.
 For several years piracy has been on the decline while streaming exploded in popularity.